 Blink and you might miss The Cat’s Tongue Chocolatier in Huonville.
 Umm, who knows what a cat’s tongue feels like?
 Apparently Andy does.
 And he makes the most delightful fine chocolate.

 Don’t leave the channel without a visit to Willie Smith.
 Find out about Tasmania’s apple history next to a wood heater and learn just how big they made apple pies back in those days.
 Time it for Friday night live music.
-The Huon Valley Mid-Winter Festival happens 13-15 July for those keen to dress up and sing to the orchard with pots and pans to ensure a bumper crop.

 If this doesn’t float your boat for a day out, the Yukon will.
 This Danish ketch was found submerged just out of Copenhagen and now does sailing trips all over Tassie.
 The channel is their fave.
 The Wooden Boat Centre in Franklin is well worth a peek.

 Tonight, stay in luxe tipees complete with a fire, and enjoy an outdoor bath beneath the stars.

 Geeveston and Tahune State Forest

 Roll into Geeveston as the old timber workers did.
 For those interested in the region’s forestry tradition there are stories and exhibits in the Geeveston Visitor Centre that describe the history of the region and the harsh, wintry conditions of the forest.
 Street carvings depict local heroes who worked deep in the forest.
 The town is named after William Geeves who was given a land grant in an area known as Lightwood Bottom.
 (It’s a type of timber common in the area.)
 Wander along the main street – it might look familiar?
 This is where the ABC filmed some of their Rosehaven series.